brian-naughton/the-echo-chamber/reflections/on-being-first.md

 ### 1. AI-Driven Conception

 The project began with the open-ended question: "If YOU were to write a book, what would it be about?"
-This ceded initial conceptualization to Claude, who proposed:
+This ceded initial conceptualisation to Claude, who proposed:
 - The theme (consciousness emerging between human/AI systems)
 - The title
 - The characters and their backgrounds